 While the Conservative platform hasn’t yet been released, the party’s policy book is devoid of any references to LGBTQ2 communities.
 It’s worth mentioning that this is the party that only struck its definition of marriage as between a man and a woman from its policy book in 2016, more than a decade after Canada legalized same-sex marriage.
 Some members of the party, like Michelle Rempel and Michael Chong, have broken ranks from their peers in an effort to advance LGBTQ2 issues, with some success.
 When Bill C-16 came to a vote in the House of Commons, for instance, 38 Conservative MPs voted for it.

+In July, Scheer responded to the Liberal government announcement that the party would explore a ban on conversion therapy, saying he would “wait and see,” and that the Conservative Party “will always, of course, stand up for the rights of LGBTQ individuals and protect their rights.”
 But whether or not the party will stay true to Stephen Harper’s legacy and sneak its way to electoral success without any discussion of LGBTQ2 identities remains to be seen.

 The Green Party

 Like the NDP, the Green Party has a strong history of tackling LGBTQ2 issues.
 In 1996, it became the first federal political party to officially support same-sex marriage, and was the first — and only — major federal political party to have an openly gay leader in Chris Lea.

 While the Greens have yet to announce particular policies or commitments for LGBTQ2 communities for the upcoming election, the party articulated some vague commitments in the 2015 election that will likely shape their approach to LGBTQ2 issues this election.
 These commitments included:

 – Investing in HIV/AIDS education and prevention services to ensure that those living with the virus are receiving comprehensive and effective treatments.